aim11/adam/docs/api/genomicRdd.rst

 The existence of the file ``_partitionedByStartPos`` can be tested with the public function ``ADAMContext.isPartitioned(path)`` and can be used to determine explicitly if an ADAM Parquet dataset is partitioned using this scheme.
-The parition size used when the dataset was written to disk is stored in ``_paritionedByStartPos`` and is read as a property of the dataset by the ``loadPartitionedParquet`` functions.
+The parition size used when the dataset was written to disk is stored in ``_parititionedByStartPos`` and is read as a property of the dataset by the ``loadPartitionedParquet`` functions.

-The Spark dataset API recognizes that the field ``positionBin`` is defined implicitly by the Parquet files' paritioning scheme, and makes ``positionBin`` available as a field that can be queried through the Spark SQL API. ``positionBin`` is used interally by the public function ``GenomicRDD.filterByOverlappinRegions``.
-User code in ADAM-shell or a user applcations could similarly utilize the ``positionBin`` field when creating SPARK SQL queries on a ``genomicRDD.dataset`` backed by partitioned Parquet.
+The Spark dataset API recognizes that the field ``positionBin`` is defined implicitly by the Parquet files' paritioning scheme, and makes ``positionBin`` available as a field that can be queried through the Spark SQL API. ``positionBin`` is used internally by the public function ``GenomicRDD.filterByOverlappingRegions``.
+User code in ADAM-shell or user applcations could similarly utilize the ``positionBin`` field when creating Spark SQL queries on a ``genomicRDD.dataset`` backed by partitioned Parquet.

 **Re-using a previously loaded partitioned dataset:**